-GII ◆GROSS INSUBORDINATION: Repeated refusal to respond to or carry out reasonable and/or lawful directions of authorized school personnel.
+[GI] ◆GROSS INSUBORDINATION: Repeated refusal to respond to or carry out reasonable and/or lawful directions of authorized school personnel.
 Student with multiple (2 or more) [GI] infractions can be recommended for expulsion with documentation of interventions for individual.
 If a student refuses, or a parent denies a student to be searched, the student will receive a minimum of 3 days OSS for the first offense and will receive the maximum of each level of the progression as applicable.

-First Offense Second Offense Third Offense Elementary (K-5) Parent notification 1 days OSS Parent notification 3 days OSS Parent notification 5- 10 days OSS Recommendation for Expulsion Secondary (6-12) Parent notification 1-3 days OSS Parent notification 3-5 days OSS Parent notification 10 days OSS Recommendation for Expulsion
+First Offense Second Offense Third Offense

+Elementary (K-5) Parent notification Parent notification Parent notification

+3 days OSS 5 days OSS 10 days OSS

+Referral to certified school Referral to Social Worker Recommendation for

+counselor for individual Expulsion

+bullying/harassment program. •

+Secondary (6-12) Parent notification Parent notification

+5 days OSS 10 days OSS

+District Bullying/Harassment Recommendation for

+Prevention Program Expulsion